 [click_to_tweet tweet=”Americans will spend $29.5 billion in the next few weeks to get ready for school. ” quote=”Americans will spend $29.5 billion in the next few weeks to get ready for school. “]

 Most teachers LURVE school supply shopping and I am no exception.
 I get giddy when shiny, new supplies show up in the stores.
 I spend Sunday mornings poring over the sales circulars and dreaming of new pens, notebooks, and scissors.

 But I know that not everyone shares my enthusiasm for school supply shopping.
 In fact, I have heard rumors that some people hate it.
 And I get it.
 Back-to-school (BTS) shopping is expensive, can be frustrating, and often requires multiple trips to stores for a random item.
 Boo!

-And it only gets more expensive and harder as your child gets older.
+And it only gets more expensive and harder as you or your child gets older.
 Most high schoolers won’t know what supplies they need until school actually starts.
 That’s means you have to go back to the store again!
-And then your child has a schedule change, a new teacher, and different supply requirements.
+And then you have a schedule change, a new teacher, and different supply requirements.

 (Before we dive in, go ahead and grab the FREE checklist I created.
 You’ll need it for Tip #1 below!)

 I’ve included affiliate links below.
 If you click on a link and buy an item, I earn a small commission.
 Thanks for your support!

 Back-to-School Shopping: What Teens Really Need